-I tried many kinds of brushes, combs, scissors, and cutters but not all were effective.
+I tried many kinds of brushes, combs, scissors, and cutters, but not all were effective.
 The best technique that I found was to hold the matted hair and find a gap between the hair and the skin.
 Then in that gap, I used to slowly insert a thin comb and try to loosen the hair.
 I had to be careful as the cat’s skin is very sensitive and the slightest extra pressure while trying to pull the matted hair was hurting her.
-Patch by patch, slowly I was successful in removing the matted hair from all over her body and although it was an effort over 2 long weeks, but in the end when I saw that she really liked how her hair was getting back to how it was before, she was happy too.
+Patch by patch, slowly I was successful in removing the matted hair from all over her body and, although it was an effort over 2 long weeks, in the end when I saw that she really liked how her hair was getting back to how it was before, she was happy too.

-You can check out our Petofy page or mobile app to connect with our Pet Experts for guidance and tips.
+You can check out our “Petofy – Everything For Pets” page or mobile app to connect with our Pet Experts for guidance and tips.

 I hope you found these pet hair care tips useful.
 Please do share your experiences or questions with us in the comments section below.
 We hope you will visit our blog regularly and find our posts and articles useful.
 Do send us your suggestions on what you would like us to write about in our future blogs.
 We look forward to healthy participation from the Petofy community and look forward to your comments and queries regarding our posts and articles.
 We will try our best to answer them to the best of our ability.

 I wish you a great day ahead and lots of love for all the lovely pets everywhere.